jmarqb/Technical_Test_API_Gateways_Device/readme.md

 Before you begin, ensure you have met the following requirements:
 * You have installed node.js and npm.
 * You have a MySQL Server running.
+* [Optional] Docker and Docker Compose if you prefer to run the application with Docker.

 ## Installation
 ***